THE RACE TO DEVELOP THE WORLD'S FIRST TUNED AIR INTAKE

 THE PROBLEM IS IDENTIFIED

-In 2003, Injen Technology started designing two separate intake systems: one for the 2003 Mazda 6 and one for the 2002 Subaru WRX.
-It was business as usual inside Injen's R&D department, but this time, something had changed within ECM and how quickly it interpreted the information it received from various sensors.
+In 2003, Injen Technology started designing two separate intake systems; one for the 2003 Mazda 6 and one of the 2002 Subaru WRX.
+It was business as usual inside Injen's R&D department, but this time, something had changed with the ECM and how quickly it interpreted the information it received from various sensors.
 No matter what intake tube design the R&D department came up with, the ECM would adjust the air/fuel ratio from one hour to the next to compensate for the changes our intake provided.
-This might not sound like a big deal to most, but Injen Technology intakes rely on two key characteristics to produce power: improved airflow AND a tuned air/fuel ratio to extract every last ounce of safe power.
-If the ECU was now "tuning" around Injen air/fuel adjustments, this obviously posed a severe problem that required revolutionary solutions.
+This might not sound like a big deal to most, but Injen Technology intakes rely on two key characteristics to produce power - improved airflow AND a tuned air/fuel ratio to extract every last ounce of safe power.
+If the ECU was now tuning around Injen air/fuel adjustments, this obviously posed a severe problem that required revolutionary solutions.

 HOW A MASS AIR FLOW SENSOR WORKS

-The challenge of controlling the mass air flow sensor for our air/fuel ratio adjustments without the use of add-on electronics obligated our engineers to go back…way back!
+The challenge of controlling the mass air flow sensor for our air/fuel ratio adjustments without the use of add-on electronics reminded our engineers to go back to the basics.
 Those basics being the principles developed in the 18th century by Bernoulli.
-In its most basic form, Bernoulli's Principle reminded our engineers that in order to keep our mass flow consistent (or to increase mass flow), there are dynamic changes that must occur within an intake tube in order to guarantee that sufficient air is being supplied to the engine.
-These dynamic changes are governed by very specific laws of physics and we needed to harness those laws in order to extract every last bit of power safely and without activating check engine lights.
+In its most basic form, Bernoulli’s Principle reminded our engineers that in order to keep our mass flow consistent (or to increase mass flow), there are dynamic changes that must occur within an intake tube in order to guarantee sufficient air is being supplied to the engine.
+These dynamic changes are governed by very specific laws of physics and we needed to harness those laws to extract every last bit of power safely and without causing check engine lights.
 For example, if you have a fluid flowing through a pipe of varying cross-sectional areas, the fluid will speed up in the constricted areas and the pressure the fluid exerts is least where the cross section is the smallest.
-This phenomenon is also called the Venturi Effect.
-Looking further into the works of this 18th century physicist reminded Injen's engineers of the importance of developing a streamlined air intake system that would provide the least amount of resistance within the intake.
+This phenomenon is also called the Venturi effect.
+Looking further into the works of this 18th century physicist reminded Injen the importance of developing a streamlined air intake system that would provide the least amount of resistance within the intake.

 APPLYING WHAT WE'VE LEARNED